ZeusCoderBE/website-providing-online-courses/README.md

 - **Dang Nguyen Quang Huy**
   - Database design
-  - Come up with ideas and build many modules
+  - Come up with ideas
+  - Handle logic and Build almost all functions for this project
-  - Code base optimization
+  - Code optimization
   - Identify and integrate suitable APIs for the Project